 Generator Covers and Tents: What’s Safe, What’s Dangerous, and Why

 Short answer: Generator covers and tents can be safe — but only if they are specifically designed for operation while the generator is running.
-Improvised covers such as tarps, plastic sheeting, or enclosed tents can trap heat and exhaust, increasing the risk of fire and carbon monoxide poisoning.
+Improvised covers such as tarps, plastic sheeting, sheds, garages, or enclosed tents can trap heat and exhaust, increasing the risk of fire, equipment damage, and carbon monoxide poisoning.

 Why Covering a Running Generator Is Risky